 The first thing to check is how your window is sitting.
-Does it sit inside the wall or against the wall?
+Does it sit inside the wall or flush against the wall?
 If there is space between the wall and the window, then your window has a recess.
 This means that it might be possible to Inside Mount your shutter.

 An architrave is the frame around your window, which serves as a decorative trim around door frames and windows.

 There are several different types of architraves.
 Not all windows will have an architrave.
-If your window does have an architrave, we will need to identify the style in order to determine how to measure your shutters and ultimately, how they will be installed.
+If your window does have an architrave, we will need to identify the style in order to determine how to measure for your shutters and ultimately, how they will be installed.

 What kind of architrave do I have?

 A Bullnose Architrave is a flat frame with a curved edge.

 A decorative Architrave will feature grooves and un-level surfaces.
 (Think Victorian style house).